jsom1/jsom1.github.io/_summaries/metasploit.md

 {:.no_toc}

 This is a resumee of the book “Hacking, security and penetration testing with Metasploit”.
-The chapters and their content are the following :
+The chapters are the following :

 1. TOC
 {:toc}